Jako/ColorPicker/README.md

 ## Features

-With this MODX Revolution custom template variable two depending datepicker inputs could be used to insert a date range in a MODX resource.
+With this MODX Revolution custom template variable a color select input could be used to select a color in a MODX resource.

 ## Installation